We are currently updating our website. Please excuse any inconsistencies in our content or temporary disruptions during this time. Thank you.

-From top left to bottom right: Olivia Aguiar, Shianne Bains, Tobin Copley, Jeanette Foreman, & Kirvy Quiambao.
+From top left to bottom right: Olivia Aguiar, Shianne Bains, Tobin Copley, and Jeanette Foreman.

-We are pleased to introduce the five individuals who are leading injury prevention initiatives in each of the regional health authorities.
-Olivia Aguiar, Shianne Bains, Tobin Copley, Jeanette Foreman, and Kirvy Quiambao hold the role of Lead, Injury Prevention and Safety Promotion.
+We are pleased to introduce the individuals who are leading injury prevention initiatives in each of the regional health authorities.
+Olivia Aguiar, Shianne Bains, Tobin Copley, and Jeanette Foreman hold the role of Lead, Injury Prevention and Safety Promotion.

 These positions, created in 2022, are BC Centre for Disease Control (BCCDC) postings embedded within the regional health authorities that will complement and support health authority injury prevention priorities and efforts.
 The Leads will collaborate with provincial, regional, and local stakeholders in the development, implementation, and evaluation of injury prevention strategies, working with BCCDC and health authority colleagues, Indigenous and local communities, the BCIRPU and others.
 The leads are also members of the BCIRPU, who support the leads by providing expertise and resources.